jenkinsci/tfs-plugin/README.md

 * **TFS_USERNAME** \- The user name that is used to connect to the Team Foundation Server.
 * **TFS_CHANGESET** \- The change set number that is checked out in the workspace

+# FAQ

+### How should I set up the plugin for my CodePlex project?

+* Find out the TFS server for your project, which is displayed in the source code page for your project at codeplex.com.
+* The user name must be suffixed with `_cp` and the domain is `snd`.
+If your user name is redsolo, then enter "`snd\redsolo_cp`" as the user name in the plugin configuration.
+* Note that the user must be a member of the project to be able to create a workspace on the Team foundation server.

+That's all you need to start retrieving files from your project at codeplex.com.

+### The plugin is having problems parsing the dates that TF outputs, what can I do?

+> :information_source: If you can upgrade to version 4 and up, then you can avoid a whole class of TF output parsing difficulties, otherwise, read on. :information_source:

+The TF command line outputs date according to the locale and Microsofts own specification.
+Sometimes the outputed date can not be parsed by any of the default locale dependent parsers that the JDK includes (_for some more details, see_ _[JENKINS-4184]_ _and_ _[JENKINS-4021]_).
+This will throw an exception in the change set parsing and fail the build.

+To fix this, do the following:
+* Change the locale by Windows Regional Settings to United States and English on the server and all hudson nodes.
+After that tf.exe should output dates in english, which can be parsed properly.
+* Start Hudson using the UnitedStates, English locale.
+Either set it using `-Duser.language=en -Duser.country=US` on the command line or check the documentation for the container that Hudson is running within.

 [wiki]: http://wiki.jenkins-ci.org/display/JENKINS/Team+Foundation+Server+Plugin
 [MIT Licence]: http://opensource.org/licenses/MIT
 [CloudBees]: https://www.cloudbees.com/